 University of Arkansas Grantham accepts transfer academic credit from institutions accredited by agencies recognized by the U.S. Secretary of Education and/or the Council for Higher Education Accreditation.
 Previously taken classes that are out of date with respect to latest developments, practices, or technology are reviewed on a case-by-case basis and may be ineligible for transfer.
 Transfer credits must carry college level academic credit.
-Remedial or developmental course credit is not transferable into a program of study.
+Remedial or developmental course credit is not transferable.
 Please see specific requirements for each program.